Skip to Content

 Adam and I watched a Cirque du Soleil show a couple of years ago (KURIOS, if you’re curious), and we absolutely loved it.

-They do all kinds of different acrobatic shows, and KOOZA is what’s going on right now in Toronto.
+They do all kinds of different acrobatic shows, and ECHO is what’s going on this spring in Toronto.

-You can check it out at Ontario Place from April 7th through June 18th, 2023!
+You can check the show out at Ontario Place from May 8th through July 21st, 2024!

 LOCATION: 2150 Lake Shore Blvd W, Etobicoke, ON